harnerdesigns/jackharner-gatsby/src/content/blog/auto-generate-content-gatsby/index.md

 }
 ```

 Define the files to search in, the keys to search for (can be Regex or just a string), & what to replace them with then `replace-in-file` does all the heavy lifting.
-If you pass in an array to both `from` and `to` it will replace the first key in the `from` array to the first value in the `to` array, allowing you to replace multiple things in one go.
+If you pass in an array to both `from` and `to` it will replace the first key in the `from` array to the first value in the `to` array, and so on, allowing you to replace multiple things in one go.

-All that's left is to pass in our options and the callback.
+All that's left is to pass in our options and the callback function.

 ```js
 replace(replaceOptions, (error, changedFiles) => {